-In Spain, tipping is entirely optional and it’s not very common.
+In Seville, tipping is entirely optional and it’s not very common.
 You may see people leaving small change at cafés and bars and, eventually, someone tipping at a nice expensive restaurant.
 But most of the time, you won’t see anyone other than tourists leaving a tip.

 If tipping is a regular custom for you and you feel that the situation deserves it, your tip will be kindly appreciated.
 However, don’t feel that you must do so.
 This is particularly true if the service was bad or not even particularly good.